 Start the day by heading to the multi-story mall of Armazéns do Chiado to do some shopping.
 Stop by a quick treat at Santini, a famous ice-cream shop with fresh, delicious ingredients and as you would prefer, before or after the dessert, have a delicious meal in Bairro do Avillez, where the Portuguese and international cuisine is at its best.
 Then, why not buy some croissants at the famous Benard pastry or maybe a couple of pastéis de Nata at Manteigaria to bring back home?
 Visit the historic Convento do Carmo, which was ruined in the 1755 earthquake but has been allowed to stand, and is now the site of an archaeological museum.
 And, last but not least, finish the day with a fresh beer at Miradouro do Adamastor and enjoy one of the most beautiful views in Lisbon.

-Very important notice: make sure you use comfortable shoes because Chiado is filled with up and down streets, and you are going to be walking a lot, specially in a gorgeous sunny day.
+Very important notice: make sure you use comfortable shoes because Chiado is filled with up and down streets, and you are going to be walking a lot, especially on a gorgeous sunny day.

 The Real Estate Market